-- Central Catholic will cooperate as legally required with local, state, and federal officials in regard to investigations or legal requests pertaining to students' social media activity. - Social media websites are blocked on student devices connected to the school network.
+- Central Catholic has the right, but not the duty, to review student accounts, internet traffic, and electronic communications sent, and/or received on the school network; this applies to both school-issued and personal devices. - Central Catholic has the right, but not the duty to access and monitor all social media activity.
+See Good Reputation of the School Policy (page 28). - Central Catholic will cooperate as legally required with local, state, and federal officials in regard to investigations or legal requests pertaining to students' social media activity. - Social media websites are blocked on student devices connected to the school network.
 Students may not access these websites during school hours unless permission has been granted, and may not use them to disrupt the learning environment and school activities.